How to Get Your App Funded by Venture Capital Firms

 A chief source of investor capital is venture capital firms, also known as VCs within the industry.
 In this article, we’re going to provide readers with several important guidelines to help them secure VC funding and make their app a reality.

-Your App’s Value
+Know Your App’s Value

 Before you ever reach out to VCs or contact potential investors, make sure you possess an ironclad understanding of the space or sector your app will inhabit.
 Identify possible competitors to the best of your ability.
 Compare your app’s concept to theirs.
 If there are many similar apps already in the marketplace, identify how yours will differentiate itself from the others.
 If your idea hasn’t been discovered or attempted before, find out why.
 If others tried and failed, understand why.